Information Architect, Researcher

 To better illustrate what creating a unified experience would mean to our customers, our team of four UX designers was approached with building out a “pitch deck” to provide visuals.
 The deck proved successful and lead into a company rebranding project in early 2019.

 The main target of the company rebranding would be the corporate website.
-I was put in charge of updating the information architecture to organize all of the content that had amassed on the website, and use research data and methods to better understand our audience and what content should be highlighted.
+I was put in charge of updating the information architecture to organize all of the content that had amassed on the website, and use quantitative and qualitative research to better understand our audience and what content should be highlighted.

 My first goal was in getting a better understanding of who was visiting our website, and what information they were hoping to find.
 While the “who” was broadly determined to be anyone in the dental industry or seeking dental information, we needed to get more nuanced to better tailor the content.

-To supplement this new data, we also looked at site metrics to see which areas of the site were being visited the most, usability tests and user interviews from the past that may have provided insight into user behavior and motivations, and finally, our customer support teams that interact with our customers on a daily basis.
+To supplement this new data, we also looked at site metrics to see which areas of the site were being visited the most, usability tests and user interviews from the past that may have provided insight into user behavior and motivations, and finally, our customer support teams that interact with our customers on a daily basis over the phone.